jesrockr/stm32_f9p_gnss_base_logger/README.md

 - For PPK, dropped bytes matter.
 Watch `WARNING OVERRUN`.
 - Use a good SD card and avoid removing power before writes are synced.
 - Keep unnecessary receiver messages disabled.
+We want bandwidth to remain as lean as possible.
 - Confirm logged `.UBX` files open correctly in u-center before relying on field data.
 - Long-duration testing is strongly recommended before survey use.